nirmata/custom-scripts/kubeadm-upgrade-script/README.md

 ### This script will help you to upgrade your HA (High available) or Normal kubernetes cluster.

 #### NOTE:
-    - This script works only on CentOS 7 or above OS.
+    - This script works only on CentOS, REHL, Fedora, Ubuntu, Debian, HypriotOS, Mint.
     - The upgrade procedure on control plane nodes should be executed one node at a time.
 Pick a control plane node that you wish to upgrade first.
     - Pass node name as parameter argument with script if Node name is mentioned different with Kubernetes.